-Select Country To Call : Allows the selection of the country to call.
-The whole telephone number set is automatically updated after every download. updated after every download.
-SIM Pin : Allows inserting of the Pin of the SIM.
+Select Country To Call Allows the selection of the country to call.
+The whole telephone number set is automatically updated after every download.
+SIM Pin Allows inserting of the Pin of the SIM.
+Download Area Allows the weather download: a squared grey area, where the weather data will be downloaded, is centered on cursor position.
+See the following picture.